-- 1) Add 6 mL of Gastrointestinal Tissue Dissociation Solution, seal the tube with parafilm, and place at 4°C to digest. - 2) Every 5 min, vortex for 30 s, and aspirate 30 μL of suspension and observe under the microscope. - 3) Control the digestion time within 30 min, and stop the digestion when observing 10-100 crypts around 100 μm in diameter under the microscope (as shown in the figure below).
+- Add 6 mL of Gastrointestinal Tissue Dissociation Solution, seal the tube with parafilm, and place in 4°C to digest. - 2) Every 5 min, vortex for 30 s, and aspirate 30 μL of suspension and observe under the microscope.

+3) The digestion time should be controlled within 30 min, and the digestion can be stopped when observing 10-100 crypts around 100 μm in diameter under the microscope (as shown in the figure below).